miqoirl/ffbuyhouse/README.md

     - pip install pyautogui
     - pip install Pillow
     - pip install "opencv-python-headless<4.3"
-5. Replace yes_button.png in images/ folder with your own screenshot
+5. Replace yes_button.png in images/ folder with your own screenshot of your yes button in-game.
 6. Open config.ini in a text editor and set ConfirmButton = whatever your 'Confirm' keybind is set to in-game.
 NUM0 by default.

 ### Usage